asuprem/EventMapper/Code Steps.md

 ### CRON Job
-The cron line for news downloader is as follows:
+The cron line for news and twitter downloader is as follows:

-    */20 * * * * sh /expansion2/LITMUS/news_download.sh
+    */10 * * * * sh /expansion2/LITMUS/news_download.sh
     */20 * * * * sh /expansion2/LITMUS/twitter_download.sh

 This indicates the downloader is run every 20 minutes.
 The bash script `download_news.sh` performs top level tasks for news download.

+The cron is located in /var/spool/cron/afnu6